ianlewis/www.ianlewis.org/en/_posts/2009-08-30-annoying-things-about-django.md

 forced by other folks to basically reimplement the auth module for every project because there is only one users table.

-# GenericForeignKeys Look Awful in the Admin.
+# GenericForeignKeys Look Awful in the Admin

 Generic foreign keys actually consist of two fields, a link to the content type and the actual key.
 But these look like crap in the admin